Bugesera District

 Bugesera is a district (akarere) in Eastern Province, Rwanda.
-Its capital is Nyamata.
+It is one of the 30 districts in Rwanda and its capital is Nyamata and is named after the old Kingdom of Bugesera.

-The district is the location of two memorial sites of the Rwandan genocide at Ntarama and Nyamata.
+The district is the location of two memorial sites of the 1994 Genocide Against the Tutsi at Ntarama and Nyamata.

 Geography

 Bugesera comprises areas south of Kigali, which were formerly in the Kigali Ngali province, around the town of Nyamata.

+It borders Burundi, Kicukiro district, Ngoma district, and Kamonyi district in the South, North, East and West respectively.

+It is 1337 km2 in size and inhabited by 551,103 people (from the population census in 2022).